 The Loch Vale Trail rises steadily through young aspen and mixed pine to Alberta Falls (.85 miles : 9,423').
 A moderate climb continues to the North Longs Peak Trail split (1.6 miles : 9,768'), where it banks SW and flattens through a narrow gorge between Thatchtop Mountain (12,668') and the Glacier Knobs.

-The trail turns south, crossing Glacier Creek twice and sections of cairn-marked rock slabs to Mills Lake (2.65 miles : 9,955').
-Here you'll enjoy terrific views of Glacier Gorge and the jagged ridges and peaks that define it.
+The trail turns south across Glacier Creek twice and sections of cairn-marked rock slabs to Mills Lake (2.65 miles : 9,955').
+Here you'll enjoy terrific views up Glacier Gorge and the jagged ridges and peaks that define it.

 The trail - now intermittently rugged, undulating and heavily rooted - follows the lake's east shore to its marshy juxtaposition with Jewel Lake (3.1 miles : 9,967').